top of page

 Our youth consultants

-Our Youth Consultant program is our way of putting the voice of young people at the heart of everything that we do, guiding all our projects and other commissioned youth voice activities.
-Our aim is to ensure young people are listened to and their experiences, ideas and feedback inform and shape the world around them.
+Our Youth Consultant programme is our way of putting the voice of young people at the heart of everything we do, guiding all our projects and other commissioned youth voice activities.

 Creative Arts and Youth Voice

-Project 13 - 31* is a two-year program to empower seldom-heard young people using urban arts techniques.
+Project 13 - 31* is a two-year programme to empower seldom-heard young people using urban arts techniques.
 This transformative approach will empower young people within two grassroots youth organisations, allowing them to shape and inspire their communities through an exciting array of 40 immersive and creative workshops and community arts events.

 Project start date December 2023